About Canadian Diamonds

 Canadian diamonds are mined in accordance with the principles of sustainable development and are mined to the highest environmental standards in the world.

-All Canadian diamonds sold by Gordon's include a Certificate of Origin, which traces the diamond back to its original mine.
+All Canadian diamonds sold by Gordon's include a Certificate of Origin.
 Certain certified Canadian diamonds also receive a unique certification number.
-This certification number and the name of the collection is laser‐inscribed on the girdle of the diamond, ensuring authenticity and identification of the diamond.
+This certification number is laser‐inscribed on the girdle of those diamonds, ensuring authenticity and identification of the diamond.
 This number will also appear on the diamond certification card.

 Gordon's sells an exclusive line of Canadian‐mined diamonds under the brand Arctic Brilliance.